floresbakker/OntoSVG/README.md

 This is the repository for svgvoc, the semantic SVG-vocabulary.
 You're welcome to contribute!

-![An example of a SVG-document, modeled and generated using OntoSVG](/Examples/SVG_Gallardo.svg)
+![An example of a SVG-document, modeled and generated using OntoSVG](/Examples/SVG_Gallardo.svg) *An example of a SVG-document, modeled and generated using OntoSVG*

 # Status